wilmer88/tool-inventory/README.md

 # Documentation
 > ## controllers\departmentCrewController.js

-- Route bellow calls database and and renders the `views/index.handlebars file/ Home search Page `  and appends them to ` #each <ul>` tag.
+- Route bellow calls all `department ` department table resources on the database and and renders them `views/index.handlebars file/ Home search Page `  and are appended to ` #each <ul>` tags.
 ```
 router.get("/", (req, res) => {
   db.Department.findAll({include: db.Item})